sajadjamali/MusicPlayer/README.md

-a simple music player by reacr + tailwind
+a music player site by React + tailwind